Full-time employees

 Full-time employees are usually employed on a permanent basis or on a fixed term contract.

-They work an average of 38 hours each week.
+A full-time employee usually works an average of 38 ordinary hours a week.

 To learn more, visit Hours of work.

-A full-time employee is entitled to the National Employment Standards.
+Full-time employee get their minimum entitlements from the National Employment Standards.
 This includes:

 - annual leave